Cornell-MAE-UG/fa25-portfolio-cpillar9/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in....
-Passionate about ... and eager to apply my knowledge in real-world applications.
+Aspiring engineering student passionate about renewable energy and eager to apply my knowledge in real-world applications.

 ---